Drake Sather

-Drake Sather (May 24, 1959 – March 3, 2004) was an American stand-up comedian, an Emmy nominated television writer, and a producer, actor, and director.
-His credits include the film Zoolander (2001), and the TV series Dennis Miller Show, Ed, Gary & Mike, Mr. Ed, The Larry Sanders Show, NewsRadio, Sammy, and Saturday Night Live.
+Drake Sather (May 24, 1959 – March 3, 2004) was an American stand-up comedian, television writer, and producer.
+His credits include the film Zoolander, and the TV series The Dennis Miller Show, Ed, Gary & Mike, The Larry Sanders Show, NewsRadio, Sammy, and Saturday Night Live.

-Early life
+Biography

 Sather was born in Seattle, Washington, on May 24, 1959.

-Career

 In 1994, Sather was nominated for an Emmy Award for his work on The Larry Sanders Show.
 Sather wrote for Saturday Night Live during the 1994–1995 season.
+Sather created the character Derek Zoolander.
 His last credit was an unsold pilot of a television remake of Mr. Ed, for which he also served as an executive producer.

-Sather came up with the character Derek Zoolander.

-Personal life

 Sather was married to Krystal Ginger Hendricks from 1989–1990.
 He and Krystal had one child, Rudy.
 On July 4, 1991, he married Marnie Stroud.
-They remained married until his death in 2004.
+They remained married until his death.
 He and Marnie had three children: Dallas, Tristan, and Molly.

-Sather died on March 3, 2004, via gunshot wound to the head, in what was ruled a suicide.
+At the time of his death, Sather and his wife were going through couples therapy; he had expressed frustration at his home life along with his current work (the aforementioned Mr. Ed).
+On March 3, 2004, after a heated therapy session saw him leave early, Sather called his wife and then committed suicide by shooting himself.